Daily · U.S. Treasury via FRED

 The neutral 10-year yield in a normal growth environment is generally estimated around 3.5%.
 Above 4.5% creates meaningful headwinds for stocks (the risk-free alternative becomes attractive) and housing (mortgage rates follow).
 Below 2.5% historically signals either very subdued growth and inflation expectations or a flight to safety.
 The real yield (nominal minus inflation breakeven) matters more than the nominal rate for economic activity - a 4.5% nominal yield with 3% inflation is actually stimulative in real terms.

-The decline in the 10-year Treasury yield toward 4.3% suggests bond markets are pricing in a more benign inflation outlook and potential Fed easing, which could reduce borrowing costs for businesses and households over the coming quarters.
-Lower long-term rates historically support mortgage refinancing activity, capital investment, and equity valuations through a lower discount rate on future earnings.
-If this downward trend persists, it may signal that the Fed's restrictive policy cycle is nearing its end, creating conditions for a soft landing.
+The decline in the 10-year Treasury yield toward 4.43% suggests bond markets are pricing in a cooling inflation trajectory and growing expectations of Fed easing, which would reduce borrowing costs for businesses and households over the coming quarters.
+Lower long-term yields ease financial conditions, supporting mortgage refinancing activity, capital expenditure, and equity valuations through a lower discount rate.
+If this downward trend persists, it signals that the bond market sees a credible path to a soft landing without a significant deterioration in growth.

 Powered by Claude